 2019 result release dates

-The results for Semester 1 courses will be released on the evening of Friday, 5 July.
-The results of Semester 2 and Whole Year courses will be released on the evening of Friday, 29 November.
+The results for Semester 2 and Whole Year courses will be released on the evening of Friday, 29 November 2019.
 Some College of Education courses run to a different schedule and results will be released as soon as they are available.

-Once results are released we will post a grade letter to STAR students and will advise schools by email of the results of their students.
+Once results are released students can view their grade in myUC and we will advise schools by email of the results of their students.

 Schools must notify the UC STAR Coordinator by email of any student who wishes to withdraw from a STAR course.